bssgroupgenova/ngx-breadcrumb/README.md

-# ng5-breadcrumb
+# Ngx-breadcrumb

-This component is a fork from https://github.com/gmostert/ng5-breadcrumb.
+This component is a fork from https://github.com/akiocloud/ng5-breadcrumb.
-The component has been updated to work with Angular 5 and Angular CLI 1.5.
+The component has been updated to work with Angular 13.

 This component generates a breadcrumb trail, as you navigate to child routes using the @angular/router.
 It interprets the browser URL of a navigate request, in the same way the component router does to match a path to a specific component, to build up a hierarchy of available parent/child routes for that destination.